DingLi156516/DBMS-project/README.md

 For complex query 1 it requires request1.php and request1action.php

-For complex query 1 it requires request2.php and request2action.php
+For complex query 2 it requires request2.php and request2action.php

-For complex query 1 it requires request3.php and request3action.php
+For complex query 3 it requires request3.php and request3action.php

-For complex query 1 it requires request4.php and request4action.php
+For complex query 4 it requires request4.php and request4action.php

-For complex query 1 it requires request5.php and request5action.php
+For complex query 5 it requires request5.php and request5action.php

-Besides, for some tasks, when you login as some random user, the dropdown list for some specific tasks will be null, that is because there is no value related to it.
+Besides, for some tasks, if we login as some random user, the dropdown list for some specific tasks will be null, that is because there is no value related to it.
 We didn't implement another option for this situation because of time limit.